javiercarrascocruz/javiercarrascocruz.github.io/_posts/2024-01-05-kernel-contributor-3.md

 In a nutshell, the submission process consists of the following steps:

  1. <u>Patch formatting:</u> your changes should consist of a series of git commits, which must be sent via email in a well-defined format.
 Every commit will become an email, and you will end up with a **series** covering a specific **topic**.
 If the series contains multiple patches, you will add a **cover letter** (an informative patch to present your series).
-For a single patch it is not required because the patch should be self explanatory.
+For a single patch it is not required because the patch should be self-explanatory.
  2. <u>Series submission:</u> your series has to be sent upstream, i.e. you will send your emails to a public **mailing list** where everyone will have the chance to review your changes, propose modifications or ask for missing information.
 The whole communication runs via public emails. <span style="color:green"><b>Hint:</b></span> always 'reply to all'.
  3. <u>Review and feedback:</u> usually you will get feedback from one or more **reviewers,** either to propose modifications and improvements or to give an OK to your patches.
 It is perfectly normal that some patches of the series are accepted without further discussion and some others require a new version.
  4. <u>Series versioning:</u> if any of the patches requires a new version, you will be expected to send a new version of the series.
 The patches that were ok should include the code-review trailers you received (typically *Reviewed-by*, sometimes *Acked-by*) and no further modifications, and the rest should include the modifications agreed in the previous discussions, which will have to be documented (more on that later).